liphlab/liph-website/content/join/phd.md

 caption = ""
 +++

-PhD calls for the XXXV cycle (academic year 2019-2020) have closed.
+PhD calls for the XXXVI cycle (academic year 2020-2021) will be open from May 4th, 2020 to June 16th, 2020.
+For more information, please visit the [Department website](https://www.dfa.unipd.it/index.php?id=phd-physics).

-Chinese students can take advantage of the [China Scholarship Council grant](https://www.unipd.it/en/admissions-csc-candidates) to find funding for postdoc positions.
-The grant call opens on January 11th, 2020.

 For any question, do no hesitate to contact us!